xiaomingfuckeasylife/all-in-blockchain/LightningNetwork.md

 >> conclution . the hole process is off chain. with more people interact in the network we can easily connect to everybody within 5 node . we can imagine this technology is gonna change a lot of things.

->so this is the basic two approaches of Lightning network. i am corver the code in this article . stay tuned .
+>so this is the basic two approaches of Lightning network. i will corver some code in future article . so stay tuned .